-Congratulating the client on their personal achievements or just wishing them on birthdays.
+Congratulating the client on their achievements or just wishing them on birthdays.
 Be personal.

-Still don’t forget the work for the client is the most important aspect to building a relationship.
-At the end of the day, the personal connection isn’t a substitute for great work but a good quality work with an interpersonal communication can do wonders towards building relationship.
+Still, don’t forget the work for the client is the essential aspect of building a relationship.
+The personal connection isn’t a substitute for a great job, but good quality work with interpersonal communication can do wonders towards building a relationship.

 8. Respect the Time

-In India we have a bad habit of being late for a meeting.
-If you want to be a freelancer dealing with foreign clients, the habit has to change.
+In India, we have a terrible habit of being late for a meeting.
+If you want to be a freelancer dealing with foreign clients, the practice has to change.

-Being on time for meeting is important but more impotant is not to miss a deadline for a deliverables.
+Being on time for a meeting is essential, but more important is not to miss a deadline for deliverables.

 9. Build Trust

-The most important factor to building an everlasting business relationship is – trust.
+The most crucial factor in building an everlasting business relationship is – trust.
 Create an environment where you can trust your client and vice versa.